Websites Made Simple – Is that Possible?

 Backups

-You will need to backup your site in case anything may happen and your site get’s deleted, hacked into or damaged in any way.
-There are many paid and free plugins that you can use for this but I would suggest one that backs up to Dropbox or Back up Buddy.
+You will need to back up your site in case anything happens and your site gets deleted, hacked into, or damaged in any way.
+There are many paid and free plugins that you can use for this, but I would suggest one that backs up to Dropbox or Backup Buddy.

-So, there you go you now have a website for well under £100.
-Granted, you may need to read a few tutorials and play about with things a bit but if you are in any doubt there are people like myself who are there to help you every step of the way!
+So, there you go, you now have a website for well under £100.
+Granted, you may need to read a few tutorials and play about with things a bit, but if you are in any doubt, there are people like me who are there to help you every step of the way!

 Websites Made Simple – Yes really!

-If you do want websites made made simple then the best place to start is with a Website Kickstart!
-In my free group I run regular masterclasses, workshops and Q&A’s for those of you who want to get started with a website or get one you already have working better for your business.
+If you do want websites made simple, then the best place to start is with a Website Kickstart!
+In my free group, I run regular masterclasses, workshops, and Q&As for those of you who want to get started with a website or get one you already have working better for your business.